kanwren/nixfiles/README.md

-# nixos-configs
+# nixfiles

-My NixOS configurations :snowflake:
+My NixOS configurations and other Nix files :snowflake:

 ### Overview